Welcome to Klarna’s Shopping Pulse!

 Digital overtaking cash

 There’s a distinct generational differentiation between physical cards and digital devices like smartphones and smartwatches.
-Gen Z’ers have a higher preference for paying with smartphones or smartwatches than with cash in all countries.
+Gen Z’ers have a higher preference for paying with smartphones or smartwatches than with cash in all countries, with just one exception.

 Mobile phones > cash.